BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas and on public transport, as pickpocketing can occur.
-Keep your valuables secure and out of sight, and be wary of overly friendly strangers offering unsolicited help or trying to distract you.
-The metro stations can be particularly busy.
+Be aware of your surroundings, especially in crowded tourist areas like the Duomo or Galleria Vittorio Emanuele II, as pickpocketing can occur.
+Keep your valuables secure and out of sight, and avoid leaving your phone unattended on cafe tables.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.